 When I began my teaching career, there were very few drama teacher jobs open and the job market was bleak.
 It was the late 1970’s and a glut of teachers sought employment.
 In college, I trained to become a professional actor.
 The professional acting gigs were limited too and Broadway was on a downswing.
 I’m glad I listened to my father.
 He advised me to attain my teaching certificate so I would have something to fall back on if the acting profession didn’t work out.
 Over time, I found the professional theater world wasn’t my cup of tea anyway, and teaching better suited me.

 I taught English for three years.
 I never student taught the class and English was one of my minors in college.
 Like most beginning teachers, I was excited but overwhelmed and intimidated by my responsibility.
 Those years were some of the most difficult in my life for various reasons, both personal and professional, yet I gained insight in a way I never have again.

 For a creative person like me, the day-to-day teaching of grammar and sentence structure was drudgery.
 I never admitted it to anyone, however.

-Almost out of desperation on my part, I began to change my teaching methods to ones which I thought were more fun and exciting.
+Almost out of desperation on my part, I began to change my teaching methods to ones that I thought were more fun and exciting (unknowing moving towards a student-centered curriculum).
+I knew I needed to change my core teaching strategies if I was going to make it.
 If we had to learn where to put a semicolon in a sentence and how to use commas, by darn, we could make it more interesting.
 This would be the beginning of my learner-centered teacher experience, but I certainly didn’t realize it at the time.
 I just wanted the class to be more interesting for everyone!